bryonb97/markdown-cv/index.md

 ## Projects
+**ProjectTracker** // *Solo Project*

+A project that I am currently working on while I have been learning Blazor.
+It features a fully structured multi-layer application with API, Client, and Server projects.
+Using IdentityServer4 Authentication it allows the user to register and login to their account to view projects that they have, or projects assigned to them.
+Each project can have any number of tasks and people associated to those tasks and overall projects.

+C#, Blazor, Entity Framework Core, IdentityServer4

 **Relativity Capstone Project**  // *Solo Project*

 An application that pulls data from the Open Weather API and a CSV file of airports around the world to calculate the weather, including wind direction, in the area around the airport that is queried.
 The call to the weather API returns a 2 week forecast of the airport that was searched.
 There is also a list of airports that is paginated and an autocomplete for the search field.